Lifailon/WinAPI/README.md

 **📝 Publication on [Habr](https://habr.com/ru/articles/783022/)**

 Simple REST API and Web server **based on .NET HttpListener**.
-Using WinAPI, you can quickly set up remote communication with Windows OS without the need to configure WinRM or OpenSSH using APIs and get control from any platform and any REST client, **including Linux**.
-The goal of the project is to demonstrate the capabilities of PowerShell language and implementation of the functionality in **[Kinozal-Bot](https://github.com/Lifailon/Kinozal-Bot)** due to the lack of a suitable ready-made solution on the market.
+Using WinAPI, you can quickly set up remote communication with Windows OS without the need to configure WinRM or OpenSSH using APIs and get control from any platform (**including Linux**) via browser or any REST client.

+🍿 The server functionality is implemented in the [Kinozal-Bot](https://github.com/Lifailon/Kinozal-Bot) project.

-🐧 This implementation is **cross-platform**, you can try service management in Linux: **[dotNET-Systemd-API](https://github.com/Lifailon/dotNET-Systemd-API)**.
+🐧 Since the server is built on .NET, this implementation is **cross-platform**, you can try managing Linux services from a Windows system: **[dotNET-Systemd-API](https://github.com/Lifailon/dotNET-Systemd-API)**.

 ## 📚 Implemented endpoints: